marejak023/leibniz-series/README.md

 # leibniz-series
-Approsimation of pi using Leibniz series in python with graphical visualization
+Approximation of pi using Leibniz series in python with graphical visualization